-Since I had to arrive the day prior to surgery I was lucky enough to be treated to this gourmet meal of twice cooked beef accompanied by the most diluted gravy I have ever tasted.
+Since I had to arrive the day before surgery, I was lucky enough to be treated to this gourmet meal of twice-cooked beef accompanied by the most diluted gravy I have ever tasted.
 Anyway mustn’t grumble at least they fed me.
 The following day it was nothing to eat or drink from midnight in preparation for the op.

-I tried to take a selfie but there wasn’t really much to show.
-After a couple of days recovery in hospital it was back into the big wide world to await the results.
-One fairly major hiccup with this was on discharge when they banned me from driving for 4 weeks.
-This means that as Sarah is not confident to drive the motorhome we are at home with Sarah redecorating the inside of the house after having done the outside last year.
+I tried to take a selfie, but there wasn’t really much to show.
+After a couple of days recovery in the hospital, it was back into the big wide world to await the results.
+One reasonably major hiccup with this was on discharge when they banned me from driving for 4 weeks.
+This means that as Sarah is not confident to drive the motorhome, we are at home with Sarah redecorating the inside of the house after having done the outside last year.

-So now I am really to hit the road again and enjoy all this wonderful weather we are having only to be banned from driving for another 3 weeks making me really miss my motorhome and all the amazing people you meet when you are on the road.
-So sorry my blog has sort of dropped off the radar if you have been following things and rest assured that once we are back on the road I will be back into writing about our adventures.
+So now I am really to hit the road again and enjoy all this beautiful weather we are having only to be banned from driving for another 3 weeks making me really miss my motorhome and all the fantastic people you meet when you are on the road.
+So sorry my blog has sort of dropped off the radar if you have been following things and rest assured that once we are back on the road, I will be back into writing about our adventures.

 One advantage of being laid up like this is the chance to live vicariously through other peoples Blogs and travels on their Facebook posts.
-Makes some really great reading and doing a very good job of making me jealous!
+Makes some really great reading and doing an outstanding job of making me jealous!

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

 To view the Ratings, we have done for places we have stayed click here